Dasharo/docs/docs/unified/novacustom/features.md

 **Hybrid Graphics**, allowing users to optimize for performance, battery life, or a balance of both.

+### NVIDIA Optimus (iGPU & dGPU)

+A **hybrid mode** that dynamically switches between the iGPU and dGPU for **a balance of performance and efficiency**.
+Best for general use with external display support.
+- Automatic switching optimizes power and performance.
+- Full external display support.
+- Shorter battery life than iGPU Only.
+- Possible performance inconsistencies and Linux compatibility issues.

 ### iGPU Only

 Designed for **maximum battery life**, this mode uses only the